 Visas and immigration

-To enter the UK and enrol on your course, you are required to hold a Tier 4 (General) Student Visa.
+To enter the UK and enrol on your course, you are required to hold a Student Visa.
 The visa is issued by UK Visa and Immigration (UKVI).
-Students are given step-by-step guidance in May of the year of entry and can receive support from the International Office throughout the visa application process.
-That said, students should defer to the UKVI Tier 4 Policy for official advice and guidance.
+Students are given step-by-step guidance and can receive support from the International Office throughout the visa application process.
+That said, students should defer to the UKVI Student visa guidance for official advice.

 You can avoid costly mistakes by double-checking that you’ve prepared everything as prescribed in the official guidance.
 Please note, application fees will not be refunded where an application is rejected for any reason.

-- You can apply for your visa no more than three months before the start date of your course.
+- You can apply for your visa no more than six months before the start date of your course.

 - Your visa permits you to work in the UK.
 Students are typically permitted to work up to 20 hours per week during term time and full time during holidays.
 If you work more than this amount you may compromise your right to remain in the UK.